-So, should you sell your investment property while it is still tenanted?
+So, should you be selling your investment property while it is still tenanted?
 The short answer is no, if you can avoid it.

-One of the only advantages of selling a property with a tenant in place is that you will continue to enjoy receiving your weekly rental income, while the property is actively on the market.
-So say your house is on the market for over 8 weeks at $500 per week, you’d be earning $4,000 in rental income while you’re waiting for the property to sell.
+One of the only advantages of selling your investment property with a tenant in place is that you will continue to enjoy receiving your weekly rental income, while the property is actively on the market.
+So say your house is on the market for over 8 weeks at $500 per week.
+You’d be earning $4,000 in rental income while you’re waiting for the property to sell.
 That’s obviously very nice.

-But this comes with its challenges, which you might not realize.
+But this comes with its challenges, which you might not realise.
 Here are six difficulties that I know of right off the bat.

 The number of potential buyers of your property, or your buyer pool, has just dramatically shrunk.
 Your buyer market now consists only of either property investors or a very rare buyer that is so in love with your property they will wait for the tenant to vacate.
 Even many buyers who may want to do this cannot afford to own a home that they are not able to live in immediately.